 Unable to reach an agreement with the bank, Shelley came to us.

 What we said

 We looked at the records for Shelley's current account.
 It was clear the bank's actions had meant that some of her other commitments – including direct debits and standing orders – had been returned unpaid.

 This had resulted in her incurring charges and interest.
 We accepted Shelley's argument that the bank’s actions had made it very difficult for her to manage her account.
 It had also caused her more inconvenience than she might reasonably have expected when moving to a new employer and a different pay schedule.

 We said it would have helped matters if she had contacted the bank before she changed employers – to discuss how the transition to her new pattern of payment could best be managed.
 But we couldn’t see why the bank didn’t contact Shelley to agree a course of action as soon as it was clear she didn’t have sufficient funds to meet the loan repayment.

 We said the bank had acted unfairly in the way it had set off the accounts.
-It agreed to cancel the interest and charges she’d incurred on her loan and current accounts as a result of its actions.
+It agreed to cancel the interest and charges she’d incurred on her loan and current account as a result of its actions.